 Notes on the Geography of Tanzania: Colonial Dar es Salaam

-An anchorage was developed approximately where the ships here are at anchor, between the two churches visible in this picture, the Catholic cathedral on the left and the tiled-roof Lutheran church on the right.
-Later, deep-water ports were developed still farther upstream, to the left of this image.
+An anchorage was developed approximately where the ships here are at anchor, which is to say between the two churches visible in this picture, the Catholic cathedral on the left and the tiled-roof Lutheran church on the right.
+Later, a deep-water port was developed still farther upstream.
 (For much more on the harbor, see Dar es Salaam, City, Port and Region, edited by J.E.G.
 Sutton, 1970, published as vol. 71 of Tanzania Notes and Records.)

-Until about 1900, passengers and cargo, too, came ashore in small boats and walked or was carried upstairs from the water's edge.
+Until about 1900, passengers came ashore in small boats and walked upstairs from the water's edge.

 Shortly after 1900, docks appeared.
-Passenger traffic continued to rise until 1954, after which traffic shifted to airlines.
+Passengers continued to arrive this way until the 1950s and the shift to airlines.

 A harbor jetty and crane were installed in 1905, the same year that the Germans began their East African railway.
 Like so many African railroads, this one was more a political statement than a paying proposition.
-The main exports in 1912 were groundnuts, cotton, cotton seed, and skins, and freight handling at the Dar es Salaam port lagged behind Tanga, about 120 miles to the north--and much closer to the bulk of European-owned farms in Tanganyika at that time.
+The main exports in 1912 were groundnuts, cotton, cotton seed, and skins.
+Freight handling lagged behind Tanga, about 120 miles to the north and much closer to the bulk of European-owned farms in Tanganyika at that time.
 (For an account of one such farm and the career of a longtime colonist, see Werner Voigt's Sixty Years in East Africa, 1995.)

-The German-built railway station.
-Old photographs show that the space behind the arches was originally a covered porch, open to the street.
+Old photos of the German-built railway station show that the space behind the arches was originally a covered porch, open to the street.

-The railway platforms are very quiet, with service suspended.
+The railway platforms are very quiet today, with service suspended.

-Passengers arriving in colonial Dar had a choice of hotels, most of which have long since been demolished, although in some cases (the New Africa Hotel, for example) a new hotel has been built at the same location.
-Here is the one exception as of 2011.
+Passengers arriving in colonial Dar had a choice of hotels, most of which have long since been demolished.
+Here's an exception.
 Despite the auto-parts signs, the design hints at the building's former use.